World War III: A picture

 Orwellian Circus: Khadr’s Trial

-Omar Khadr was taken as a child from his home in Canada to fight the NATO invaders in Afghanistan.
+Omar Khadr was taken as a child from his home in Canada to live in Afghanistan.
 When he was 15, he was caught in a battle with US forces.
 He lost his vision in one eye, was shot in the back twice, and was confined in US torture camps from the time he was 15 until he was 24, without a trial, and without access to a lawyer for years.
 Despite years of UN protests that he should be rehabilitated as a child soldier, not tried, he was brought before seven US officers in a military trial for committing “murder in violation of the law of war.”
 Yes, that’s right, seven officers in the US military.
 Who haven’t obeyed any of the rules of war since we have been watching.

 The “murder”, a 15 year old boy throwing a grenade in a battle at a professional killer and invader, is one he has denied for the duration of his imprisonment despite constant “interrogation” since he was 15 years old.
 There is no evidence that he threw the grenade, and there is a great deal of evidence that he didn’t, including initial US military reports.
 There is a video of him at Guantánamo crying in “interviews”.
 A US medic has described Khadr weeping and shackled in Bagram.
 The “confession” the US military has finally obtained after nearly a decade of torturing a child, is referred to in court as a “stipulation of fact“.
 It is presented to the jury without allowing them to know that Khadr was offered a plea bargain in exchange.